cvonk/esp8285-mqtt_light/README.md

 # Rotary Encoder for Arduino101  [![Build Status](https://travis-ci.org/cvonk/esp8285-MQTT_light.svg?branch=master)](https://travis-ci.org/cvonk/esp8285-MQTT_light.svg/)

+Features:

+* initial configuration using WiFi AP mode (WiFiManager)
+* resillent to WiFi and MQTT broker outages
+* clear status codes using green LED

 ## Control your $10 Sonoff S20 using MQTT

 This firmware lets you control the Sonoff S20 using the MQTT protocol.
 Indirectly, this allows Google Assistant to change the status of your S20 power socket.

-Features:

-* initial configuration using WiFi AP mode (WiFiManager)
-* recovers from WiFi and MQTT broker outages
-* clear status codes using green LED

 Hardware: